Aging with Passion & Purpose: No One Left Behind

 - Steve Wengel, MD, University of Nebraska Medical Center

-The day will also include a special keynote on ageism, legal issues with aging, and human rights by Israel Doron, LLM, PhD, head of the Centet for Research and Study of Aging at the University of Haifa, Israel.
+The day will also include a special keynote on ageism, legal issues with aging, and human rights by Israel Doron, LLM, PhD, head of the Center for Research and Study of Aging at the University of Haifa, Israel.

-The conference will be conducted live at the Milo Bail Student Center, on the Dodge Campus of the University of Nebraska at Omaha, broadcast to a designated site in Kearney, and available online.
+The conference will be conducted live at the Milo Bail Student Center, on the Dodge Campus of the University of Nebraska at Omaha, broadcast to the Communication Center, on the campus of the University of Nebraska at Kearney, and available online.

 The registration fee is $99 (on or before March 8), or $125 (after March 8), and includes the conference sessions materials for all sites; parking, lunch, and continuing education for participants at Omaha and Kearney sites.